codekansas/codekansas.github.io/_posts/2020-12-18-united-kingdom.markdown

 excerpt: Reflections on our time in the United Kingdom during the Covid-19 pandemic.
 ---

 These reflections were co-written with my fiancee.
 I'm reproducing them here from our [blog][our-blog], except this one is in first-person, which I find makes it less confusing to read.
+Unfortunately it's a bit of a mish-mash and not particularly well-rounded-out, because I didn't take as good care to make it into a nice story as I have with other posts, but hopefully when my kids ultimately read it, they find it interesting and illustrative of the mistakes that their dad made when he was younger.

 ## Our First Day